safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 **5) Switch to your new FME Server**

-This is the step where you would install your new FME Server.
+This is when you would install your new FME Server.
+For the purposes of this exercise, we will instead go over how you would verify proper migration of your old FME Server configurations.

 **6) Restoring the BackupFMEServer Configuration**